Divorce is never pleasant. Avoid it, if possible.

 Your well-meaning family and friends may offer you advice about your case.
 Frequently such advice is not accurate, and you should be cautious in following it.
 The facts surrounding your marriage, divorce, children, and property are unique and are different from any other case.
 The only thing your divorce and your Aunt Harriet’s divorce may have in common may be that you and your Aunt Harriet are related to each other.

-In an uncontested divorce case, the plaintiff needs to appear in court to testify.
+In an uncontested divorce case, the plaintiff needs to appear in court to testify at an uncontested divorce hearing.
 The defendant need only appear if it is what he or she wants to do so.
 You will need to bring a witness with you to testify on your grounds for divorce.
 You may want us to issue a subpoena to require your witnesses to appear in court.
 The subpoena helps your witnesses get off work and protects you if they do not appear.

 Dress neatly, modestly and nicely for all court appearances, especially those in which you will be testifying.
 It is unfortunate that people judge other people by the clothes they wear, but they do.
 If you want the judge to think you are one of the “good guys,’ then dress like a good guy.
 Women should wear little or no makeup or jewelry.
 Men should wear suits and ties.